Christopher H. StreetPresident

-Christopher H. Street is a leading non-profit fundraiser and business development innovator who has spent the last 25 years building the All Stars Project into a national organization.
+Chris Street has spent the last 25 years building the All Stars Project (ASP) into a national organization.

-Mr. Street has created several new ASP initiatives including Connected Community, an on-line jobs marketplace for alumni and corporate partners, and Social Development Partners, a new training and advisory initiative using the ASP’s performance-based development approach.
+Chris has created several new ASP initiatives including Connected Community, an online jobs marketplace for alumni and corporate partners, and Social Development Partners, a new training and advisory initiative using the ASP’s performance-based development approach.

-Mr. Street began as an All Stars volunteer in 1992, and has a BA from the London School of Economics.
+Chris began as an All Stars volunteer in 1992 and has a BA from the London School of Economics.